peak/s5cmd/README.md

 ⚠️  There's an [outstanding issue](https://github.com/peak/s5cmd/issues/81) for
 not being able to list objects at GCS.
 It'll be fixed in upcoming releases.

+### Retry logic

+`s5cmd` uses an exponential backoff retry mechanism for transient or potential server-side throttling errors.
+Non-retriable errors, such as `invalid credentials`, `authorization errors` etc, will not be retried.
+By default, `s5cmd` will retry 10 times for about a minute.
+You can adjust the number of retries with `--retry-count` option.

 ## Output

 `s5cmd` supports both text and JSON outputs.